Molybdenum disulfide: Microelectronics

 As in graphene, the layered structures of MoS2 and other transition metal dichalcogenides exhibit electronic and optical properties that can differ from those in bulk.
 Bulk MoS2 has an indirect band gap of 1.2 eV, while MoS2 monolayers have a direct 1.8 eV electronic bandgap, supporting switchable transistors and photodetectors.

 MoS2 nanoflakes can be used for solution-processed fabrication of layered memristive and memcapacitive devices through engineering a MoO_{x}|/MoS2 heterostructure sandwiched between silver electrodes.
 MoS2-based memristors are mechanically flexible, optically transparent and can be produced at low cost.

 The sensitivity of a graphene field-effect transistor (FET) biosensor is fundamentally restricted by the zero band gap of graphene, which results in increased leakage and reduced sensitivity.
 In digital electronics, transistors control current flow throughout an integrated circuit and allow for amplification and switching.
 In biosensing, the physical gate is removed and the binding between embedded receptor molecules and the charged target biomolecules to which they are exposed modulates the current.

 MoS2 has been investigated as a component of flexible circuits.

 In 2017, a 115-transistor, 1-bit microprocessor implementation was fabricated using two-dimensional MoS2.

-MoS2 has been used to create 2D 2-terminal memristors and 3-terminal memtransistors.